moonstream-to/awesome-web3-games/README.md

 - [The Walking Dead:Empires](https://twdempires.game/) - a multiplayer survival game in The Walking Dead universe.
 Scavenge for resources, craft items, build your base, team up with other players, and kill zombies.
 Runs on Gala chain/assets on Ethereum. `PC` `in development`

 ## Trading Card Game
+  - [Cross The Ages](https://www.crosstheages.com/) - a free-to-play collectible card game based in a world where fantasy and sci-fi collide.
+Build your deck and fight in the arena.
+The game has physical collectible cards and NFTs.
+Game's marketplace is on ImmutableX. `mobile/PC game` `playable`
   - [Parallel](https://parallel.life/) - for fans of Hearthstone, a sci-fi themed competitive oriented game with five factions that you can play as.
 Game's on Ethereum. `PC` `in development` `alpha`
   - [Shardbound](https://www.shardbound.com/) - a free-to-play multiplayer collectible tactics game.
 Craft card decks and defeat other players.
 Runs on Immutable. `PC` `in development`
   - [Splinterlands](https://splinterlands.com/) - build your own decks and strategize for each battle, easy to start hard to master, free-to-play mode.
 Game uses HIVE blockchain, has cross-compatibility with other blockchains (Ethereum, WAX). `PC/mobile game` `playable`

 [🔺Back to top](#awesome-web3-games)